geoffreylitt/homepage/source/articles/2019-07-26-in-defense-of-browser-extensions.html.md

 There are some projects working on these problems.
 TBL's Solid project, and Beaker browser, seem promising.
 Let's support them.

 Most importantly: remember these principles don't only apply on the web.
 Mobile apps already don't have this level of openness at all.
 When we build the next big platform, can we bring these lessons along?

----

-I'm a PhD student at MIT doing research on these topics.

-If you're interested in following my work, follow me on Twitter or subscribe via RSS.

-And if you're interested in talking about these ideas, send me an email!